 See the full side-by-side breakdown: sector exposure, fee difference in dollars and distribution comparison.

 Compare VAS vs VGS on ETFLens →General information only.
 Not financial advice.
 This article does not consider your personal financial situation, objectives or needs.
-Past performance is not a reliable indicator of future performance.
+Past performance is not a reliable indicator of future returns.
 Distribution yields are approximate and vary each period.
-MER and fund size data reported from fund manager disclosures, reviewed quarterly.
+MER and fund size data sourced from each issuer's published disclosure documents, reviewed quarterly.
 Always check the current PDS for the most recent fee, holdings and distribution information before investing.
 ETFLens does not hold an Australian Financial Services Licence.
 Consider seeking advice from a licensed financial adviser (AFS licence holder) before making any investment decisions.